edgeNEXUS/flightPATH/packet-filters/README.md

 ## These Rules

 These rules provide source IP address based packet filtering.
+They can be used in many ways including;

+- To deny known hostile or invalid IP addresses or address ranges (subnets) from accessing a site or service
+- Equally, to only allow permitted addresses or ranges to access a site (known customers or registered users for example)
+- To provide assurance that one environment cannot communicate with another (UAT servers talking to production ones for instance) or one customer/tenant to another

 ### Installation